joelpob/betfairng/README.md

 client.Login("client-2048.p12", "certpass", "username", "password");
 ```

-Check out the "TestAPI.cs" file for examples on how to use the "BetfairClient" class.
+Check out the ConsoleExample project (in the solution) for an example on how to use the "BetfairClient" class.

 The "MarketListener" class is where the magic happens: